knowledgecode/date-and-time/README.md

 ## Recent Changes

+- 2.0.1
+  - Fixed a bug that the timezone plugin does not support changing locales.

 - 2.0.0
   - Fixed a conflict when importing multiple plugins and locales.
   - **Breaking Changes!** Due to the above fix, the specifications of plugin, locale, and extension have been changed.
 The `meridiem` plugin and the `two-digit-year` plugin are now partially incompatible with previous ones.
 See [here](./PLUGINS.md) for details.
 Also the `extend()` function has changed.
 If you are using it, check [here](./EXTEND.md) for any impact.
 The locales are still compatible.